• esports

 • How was this arena funded?

-The lab and team room were paid for by the student fundraiser, Magazine Drive, and the generosity of Mr. Steve Martin ’83 and his wife, Lisa.
+The lab and team room were paid for by student fundraisers and the generosity of alumni donors like Mr. Steve Martin ’83 and his wife, Lisa.

 Varsity eSports Moderators